 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Belfast, United Kingdom is a top destination for anyone visiting Northern Ireland.
 The city hosts a handful of fun attractions, features fascinating districts and is within easy reach of the idyllic coastline.
-Travelers looking for the best things to do in Belfast can use our list to plan their perfect trip – plus we wrap it all into a useful day-by-day Belfast Itinerary.
+Travelers can use our useful Belfast Itinerary to plan their perfect trip!

 Belfast City FAQs